 As you can see, this dashboard from InsightSquared gives you an accurate view of progress, as well as how close you are to reaching your goals.

-Again, you can use this as part of your team meetings to help motivate teams.
-Use this to show them the impact they’re making.
+You can use this view in team meetings to help motivate your salesforce by showing them the impact they’re making.